Messer

 A Bottom-Up Approach

-Messer deliberately chose a bottom-up approach, where employees throughout the organization were asked which tasks and processes could benefit from automation.
-We started by organizing value discovery workshops, where we asked employees which tasks and processes had become outdated, and where they saw opportunities for automation.
-Thanks to these workshops we were able to map their various processes, divide them into several groups, and prioritize them.
+Messer deliberately chose a bottom-up approach, where employees throughout the organisation were asked which tasks and processes could benefit from automation.
+We started by organising value discovery workshops, where we asked employees which tasks and processes had become outdated, and where they saw opportunities for automation.
+Thanks to these workshops we were able to map their various processes, divide them into several groups, and prioritise them.
 Each of these workshops resulted in a comprehensive report where we listed the most promising ideas and which technologies would be the most suitable.

 A Fundamental Challenge